vmware-archive/nsxraml/md-version/nsxvapi.md

 **cliSettings > userName** |User name.|Required. length 1-33.
 **cliSettings > password** |Password.|Required.
 The password must be at least 12 characters long.
 Must contain at-least 1 uppercase, 1 lowercase, 1 special character and 1 digit.
 In addition, a character cannot be repeated 3 or more times consectively.
 **cliSettings > remoteAccess** |Enables or disables remote access through SSH. |Required.
 Relevant firewall rules to allow traffic on port 22 must be opened by user/client
 **autoConfiguration > enabled** |Enable/Disable status of autoConfiguration|Optional.
 True/False.
 Default is *true*.
 If autoConfiguration is enabled, firewall rules are automatically created to allow control traffic.
 Rules to allow data traffic are not created.
-For example, if you are using IPSec VPN, and **autoConfiguration** is *true*, firewall rules will automatically be configured to allow IKE traffic.
-However, you will need to add additional rules to allow the data traffic for the IPSec tunnel.
+For example, if you are using IPsec VPN, and **autoConfiguration** is *true*, firewall rules will automatically be configured to allow IKE traffic.
+However, you will need to add additional rules to allow the data traffic for the IPsec tunnel.
 If HA is enabled, firewall rules are always created, even if **autoConfiguration** is *false*, otherwise both HA appliances will become active.
 **autoConfiguration > rulePriority** |Defines the priority of system-defined rules over user-defined rules.|Optional.
 High, Low.
 Default is *high*.
 **queryDaemon > enabled** |Configure the communication between server load balancer and NSX Edge VM.|Default is *false*.
 **queryDaemon > port** |Defines the port through which the communication happens.|Integer 1-65535.
 Default is *5666*.